tum-esi/wot-sys/BaseNodeWot/README.md

 *   #### Go to src/base.ts and fill needed places
   fill in empty quotation marks in produce function fill in addProperties and addActions if needed
+*   #### If Coap or MQTT is needed add dependency @node-wot/binding-xxx uncomment related lines in index.js

 *   #### Follow installation steps

 ## Installation